 Facing unprecedented industry transformation and emerging competitive threats, many telecommunications companies are turning to mergers and acquisitions to add new capabilities and evolve their businesses for the next era.
+At the same time, in the biggest industry reset since deregulation, the integrated telco is giving way to more disaggregated, narrowly focused business models.
 We’re tracking telecom M&A activity around the world, and each quarter, we’ll publish the latest developments in this dashboard.

-Here are some of the key takeaways from the most recent quarters’ deals:
+Here are some of the key takeaways through the third quarter of the year’s deals: